 The best UVB bulbs for bearded dragons are Zoo Med Reptisun 10.0 UVB T5 HO (high output) and Arcadia 12 % UVB T5 HO (high output).
-Reptisun 10.0 UVB T8 and Arcadia 12 % UVB T8 are also acceptable light bulbs.
-Be sure to mount T8 bulbs inside your beardie's terrarium.
-Screen-topped reptile tanks block out 30 % or more of UVB rays emitted by the bulb.
-Since the output produced by T8 bulbs is not nearly as strong as T5 bulbs, your beardie may receive insufficient UVB exposure.
+Reptisun 10.0 UVB T8 and Arcadia 12 % UVB T8 are acceptable light bulbs.
+Please, be sure to mount T8 bulbs inside your beardie's terrarium.
+Screen-topped reptile tanks block out 30 % or more of the UVB rays emitted by the bulb.
+Since the output produced by T8 bulbs is less intense than by T5 bulbs, your beardie may receive insufficient UVB exposure.

 We only recommend Reptisun and Arcadia brands because other brands emit shorter, more intense wavelengths that can cause health problems for your beardie.
 Only tube-style fluorescent bulbs are acceptable for bearded dragons.
 Please do not use coil/compact fluorescent UVB bulbs that may be included in various reptile terrarium kits that you may find in the pet store.
 These will not produce adequate UVB, and may cause your beardie to develop serious illnesses such as metabolic bone disease.
 Beardies that do not get proper UVB exposure are frequently lethargic and refuse to eat.